-“The process of auditing the quality requirements and the results from quality control measurements to ensure that appropriate quality standards and operational definitions are used.”
+A method of auditing the quality requirements and the outcomes from quality control measurements to assure that proper quality measures and operational definitions are used.

 As the definition states, the process ensure that the project team is using appropriate quality standards and operational definitions while doing the project work.
 While doing quality planning based on project quality requirements, project team comes up with a quality management plan.
 This plan also recommends what steps or procedure, we need to follow to ensure that we produce quality deliverables.
 The Perform Quality Assurance process ensures that the team follows what has been agreed in the quality management plan, this process makes sure we build quality in.
 In other words, the process audits the way team is doing the work and analyzes the defect trends and recommend corrective and preventive actions.

 Example Activities of Perform Quality Assurance Process